brockar/my-debian/extras/notes/virtual-machines.md

 [virtio drivers](https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers)

-share the folder on hardware options in virt-manager start VirtIO-FS Service on windows guest
+share the folder on hardware options in virt-manager start VirtIO-FS Service on windows guest (can set autostart)

+## Connect to VM with RDP

+`yay -S remmina`
+and connect with the IP